 The best thing you should do is isolate the components you’re weakest in and develop each one.
 Giving each component five minutes of intense training to build it.
 Longer training time on any component will just make you lose interest or determination, not to mention productivity.

-In order to strengthen the areas you’re weak in, you need to find a place and a good time so that you’re not interrupted by anyone.
+To strengthen the areas you’re weak in, you need to find a place and a good time so that you’re not interrupted by anyone.
 You need to focus on what you’re training and prepare mentally for it.
 You must have an intense amount of concentration on developing that component.
-The more you do this for each part you’re lacking in, the greater your progress will be.
+The more you do this for each part you’re lacking, the greater your progress will be.

 - Focus on speed training

 - Do exercises that incorporate strength and speed training

 |Speed Exercises||Strength Exercises||Power Exercises|

 |Plyometric||80-90% Weight of your max in exercises, multiple sets, low repetitions||50% to 65% Squats of max weight + high acceleration|

 |Loadless||50% to 65% Bench presses of max weight + high acceleration|

 |Medicine ball tosses||60-80% Weight of your max, higher reps inducing muscle growth||80% Olympic lifts of max weight|